How to buy Vodafone (VOD) shares in Australia

 Beta is a measure of a share's volatility in relation to the market.
 The market (LSE average) beta is 1, while Vodafone's is 0.8567.
 This would suggest that Vodafone's shares are less volatile than average (for this exchange).

-Vodafone Group Plc engages in telecommunication services in Europe and internationally.
+Vodafone Group Public Limited Company engages in telecommunication services in Europe and internationally.
 The company offers mobile services that enable customers to call, text, and access data; fixed line services, including broadband, television (TV) offerings, and voice; and convergence services under the GigaKombi and Vodafone One names to customers.
 It also provides value added services, such as Internet of Things (IoT) comprising logistics and fleet management, smart metering, insurance, cloud, and security services; and automotive and health solutions.
 In addition, the company offers M-Pesa, an African payment platform, which provides money transfer, financial, and business and merchant payment services; and various services to operators through its partner market agreements.
-Vodafone Group Plc has strategic partnerships with Open Fiber.
+Vodafone Group Public Limited Company has a strategic partnership with Open Fiber.
 As of March 31, 2021, it had approximately 315 million mobile customers, 28 million fixed broadband customers, and 22 million TV customers.
 The company was incorporated in 1984 and is based in Newbury, the United Kingdom.

 Vodafone in the news

 VODAFONE : Goldman Sachs keeps its Buy rating